-12.6 For any difficulties with Goods ordered online, the Customer must communicate with the Supplier via email at ‘firstname.lastname@example.org’ or by calling 01948 662629 or by writing to Customer Services, Needham Coding Ltd, Waymills Industrial Estate, Whitchurch, Shropshire SY13 1TT, UK.
+12.6 For any difficulties with Goods ordered online, the Customer must communicate with the Supplier via email at ‘email@example.com’ or by calling 01948 662629 or by writing to Customer Services, Needham Laser Ltd, Waymills Industrial Estate, Whitchurch, Shropshire SY13 1TT, UK.

 12.7 No waiver or forbearance by the Supplier (whether express or implied) in enforcing any of its rights under this contract shall prejudice its rights to do so in the future.